mrcook/time_warrior/README.md

 A time period of `1d` can be described as _one day previous_, otherwise known as _yesterday_, and `1m` would be _one month previous_ (_last month_).

 I've tried to follow the same pattern as with the _adjust_ command, hopefully this nomenclature is clear.

-## Installation

-    $ go get -u -v github.com/mrcook/time_warrior/...

-To install the app after manually cloning the repository you must first `cd` into the `tw` directory:

-    $ cd $GOPATH/src/github.com/mrcook/time_warrior/tw
-    $ go install

-If you've added the `$GOPATH/bin` directory to your `$PATH`, you can then just type `tw` to get started.

 ## Contributing